Linda Carol Brown: Early life and education

 Linda Brown was born in Topeka, Kansas, on February 20, 1943.
 She was the oldest of three daughters of Leola and Oliver Brown.
 Oliver Brown was a welder and pastor.
-At the direction of the NAACP, Linda Brown's parents attempted to enroll her in nearby Sumner elementary school and were denied.
+At the direction of the NAACP, Brown's parents attempted to enroll her in nearby Sumner Elementary School and were denied.
 This allowed Brown's family to join the group of civil rights lawsuits coordinated and supported by the NAACP, which would ultimately be decided in the US Supreme Court case Brown v.
 Board of Education.
 The Browns' name was alphabetically first among the families suing the Topeka Board of Education which is why their name was listed first and the case is commonly referred to as Brown vs. the Board of Education.
 Although her right to attend a non-segregated school was ultimately upheld by the Supreme Court, Brown did not have the opportunity to attend Sumner.
 By the time the case was decided in 1954, Brown was in junior high school, which was not segregated.
 Brown was reportedly harassed by journalists after the ruling.
 Brown later attended Washburn and Kansas State University.